These easy chocolate chip cookies are quick to mix up and bake into perfectly chewy chocolate chip cookies. Easy and delicious!

 Can you freeze fresh baked cookies?

-I freeze homemade cookies all the time.
-Just let them cool completely and then freeze them in a large ziplock bag or airtight container for up to 3 months.
+I freeze freshly baked cookies all the time.
+After they cool completely you can freeze them in an airtight container for up to 3 months.

 How to make Easy Chocolate Chip Cookies:

-- Here are some more great chocolate chip cookie recipes for you: Giant Chocolate Chip Cookie, Chewy Chocolate Mint Chip Cookies, and Chewy Chocolate Chip Banana Cookies.
+Here are some more great chocolate chip cookie recipes for you:

-I’ve also shared this Easy Chocolate Chip Cookies recipe over on Food Fanatic.
+I’ve also shared this Chocolate Chip Cookies recipe over on Food Fanatic.